funcx-faas/helm-chart/README.md

 Python mismatch between interchange and worker pod results in an eternal hang: interchange reports inside its endpoint logs that there's a version mismatch (but not what the version mismathc is).
 The worker just restarts every couple of minutes with missing heartbeat: no description of *why* the heartbeat is missing.
 The end user is never informed of anything more than "waiting for nodes".
 It's unclear to me if that should be a richer message or a richer hard error: could tell user that the worker version is wrong at least, becaues that is likely an error that won't fix itself (i.e. is not a transient error).
 Richer error here would help the submitting user understand that they need to contact the endpoint administrator for rectification and what to tell them, beyond "waiting for nodes".

-funcx endpoint worker pods lose their logs at each restart - which is awkward to examine when the logs are in an every-two-minutes restart loop due to missing heartbeat. [should they even be autorestarting in that situation, rather than letting the endpoint handle restarting them if it still wants them?]
+funcx endpoint worker pods lose their logs at each restart - which is awkward to examine when the logs are in an every-two-minutes restart loop due to missing heartbeat. debuggability might be enhanced by putting them in a pod-lifetime dir rather than a container-lifetime dir? [should they even be autorestarting in that situation, rather than letting the endpoint handle restarting them if it still wants them? - c.f. parsl discussion about how kubernetes pods are managed by the parsl kubernetes provider?]

 ## Upgrading and developing against non-main environments